jakeyoos/documents/3_derived_tables.md

 # Derived Tables

-If you need to, you can create database tables using Looker.
-This feature is called "derived tables", which you can read about in more detail in our [Derived Tables](https://looker.com/docs/data-modeling/learning-lookml/derived-tables) documentation.
+If you need to, you can create database tables using Looker's "derived tables" feature, which you can read about in more detail in our [Derived Tables](https://looker.com/docs/data-modeling/learning-lookml/derived-tables) documentation.

 Derived tables can be calculated on the fly each time they're queried, or they can be stored in your database.
 If you want derived tables to be storable, your admins will have needed to enable that feature when they setup Looker.